averbraeck/dsol/docs/1-getting-started/example-event.md

-# Example DSOL Queueing model using discrete events
+# Example DSOL Queuing model using discrete events

-This is the first example of building a complete model for an M/M/1 queueing system using event scheduling.
-The next opic shows the same model using the flow library of DSOL.
+This is the first example of building a complete model for an M/M/1 queuing system using event scheduling.
+The next topic shows the same model using the flow library of DSOL.

 ## Introduction
-An M/M/1 queueing system is a system with one server (that's what the 1 stands for in M/M/1), and parts or clients arriving at the server with an exponentially distributed inter-arrival time (the first M denotes that) and an exponentially distributed service time (the second M denotes that).
+An M/M/1 queuing system is a system with one server (that's what the 1 stands for in M/M/1), and parts or clients arriving at the server with an exponentially distributed inter-arrival time (the first M denotes that) and an exponentially distributed service time (the second M denotes that).
 For an M/M/1 system to be stable, the average service time, denoted as $\lambda$ should be less than the average inter-arrival time, denoted as $\mu$.
-The ratio between $\lambda$ and $\mu$ is called $\rho = \lambda / \mu$, and it is also known as the average utilization of the queueing system.
+The ratio between $\lambda$ and $\mu$ is called $\rho = \lambda / \mu$, and it is also known as the average utilization of the queuing system.

-For a typical queueing system, we are interested in simulating different arrival rates with different service times, and studying the following main output variables:
+For a typical queuing system, we are interested in simulating different arrival rates with different service times, and studying the following main output variables:

 - queue length (development over time, average, standard deviation, min, max)
 - time in queue (development over time, average, standard deviation, min, max)